QuickBirdEng/XCoordinator/README.md

 If you prefer not to use any of the dependency managers, you can integrate XCoordinator into your project manually, by downloading the source code and placing the files on your project directory.
 <br/><br/>

-If you want more information on RxCoordinator check out this blog post: https://quickbirdstudios.com/blog/ios-navigation-library-based-on-the-coordinator-pattern/
+If you want more information on XCoordinator check out this blog post: https://quickbirdstudios.com/blog/ios-navigation-library-based-on-the-coordinator-pattern/

 ## 👤 Author
-This tiny library is created with ❤️ by [QuickBird Studios](www.quickbirdstudios.com).
+This framework is created with ❤️ by [QuickBird Studios](www.quickbirdstudios.com).

 ## ❤️ Contributing
 Open an issue if you need help, if you found a bug, or if you want to discuss a feature request.